mau-dev/assignment-frontend-dev/README.md

 Here are some things you don't need to worry about:

+1. Don't worry about the font too much.
+You can use `"EB Garamond", serif` as the font for the text in the cart popup.
 1. Don't worry about different styles for different screen sizes (mobile responsive styles).
 The cart popup is so small, you can assume that it will look exactly the same on mobile devices.
 So you don't need to use